-I teach courses in academic writing, speaking, and listening to graduate students during the academic year.
-I also teach a practicum-style class in the linguistics department for undergraduate students who want to explore English language teaching in the future.
-My main areas of interest are writing, grammar, and extra-curricular communicative skills such as developing the cultural literacy to successfully write professional documents like cover letters, CVs, and resumes, as well as make and receive professional phone calls.
-I speak Spanish and French fairly well and a little bit of Mandarin.
+I am the coordinator of English for Foreign Students in the Stanford Language Center.
+Additionally, I teach courses in academic writing, speaking, and listening to graduate students.
+I also teach a pedagogy and practicum class in the Division of Literatures, Cultures, and Languages for both undergraduate and graduate students who want to explore English language teaching in the future.
+My main areas of interest are writing, grammar, and extra-curricular communicative skills such as developing the cultural literacy to successfully write professional documents like cover letters, CVs, and resumes, as well as interact socially in professional and personal environments.
+I speak Spanish and French well, and a little bit of Mandarin and Esperanto.

 Geda, K. (2019).
 Understanding the Paragraph and Paragraphing.
 ENGLISH FOR SPECIFIC PURPOSES, 53, 137–38.